Colon Cancer (cont.)

 - CEA is a protein normally found in trace amounts in your bloodstream but is present in increased amounts in people with colon cancer.
 It is referred to as a tumor marker.

-- Blood CEA levels should be measured before colon cancer surgery and then at intervals of 2-3 months.
+- Blood CEA levels should be measured before colon cancer surgery and then, if

 - Increasing levels of serum CEA may indicate that colon cancer has come back and that you should seek further evaluation.